ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Good ideas stand on their own, can be debated in public, and are true regardless of who proclaims them, which makes them perfect for constructing a harness to restrain and protect the future of a blockchain project.
 That is why Etheruem Classic's Foundation is not a group, but it's core principles, which come first and inform decision making.

-Pragmatism is downstream of maintaining and adhering to good principles, as they are what enable both practical survivability and act as a form of advertising that attracts quality contributors.
-The _principles first_ appraoch goes a long way to ensuring that a project can maintain it's course for many generations to come, as it is guided not by the ever-changing interests of a central group, but by external philosophical reference points that, even with high a turnover, can be argued in public to direct the future of the project.
+Pragmatism is downstream of maintaining and adhering to good principles, as they are what enable both practical survivability, long term sustainabiltiy, and act as a form of advertising that attracts quality contributors.
+The _principles first_ appraoch goes a long way to ensuring that a project can maintain it's course for many generations to come, as it is guided not by the ever-changing interests of a central group, but by external philosophical reference points that, even with high a turnover of contributors, can be be perpetuated and refined in public to direct the future of the project.

-Having no central group to call the shots means that any individual or group can fill any role, as long as they are seen to be faithfully interpreting and executing ETC's principles and values, as understood by stakeholders.
+Having no central group to call the shots means that any individual or group can fill any role, as long as they are seen to be faithfully interpreting and executing ETC's principles and values, as understood by it's stakeholders.
 If some feel that a hard fork diverges from the values they signed up for, they are free to continue the existing version of the chain.
-The risk of a chain split means all participants are incentivised to work together to solve differences, but neither side can overrule the other if the disagreement is unresolvable.
+The risk of a chain split means all participants are incentivised to work together to solve differences, but neither side can of a debate _overrule_ the other if the disagreement is unresolvable.

+### Escaping The Gravity Well of Centralization (maybe rremove)

+Centralization is lot like gravity; it is a force constantly tugging on social systems, and without anything to push back, without checks & balances or the correct incentive structures in place, organizations devolve into a default state of _might makes right_; a chimp-like violent authoritarian heirarchy.

+Civilization provides the antitode to this "return to monke" existance in the form of anti-entropic procedures and systems that form complex social heirarchies that are based not just on purely on muscle, but evolved to optimize the survial of the system as a whole.
+Developments in legal systems throughout history demonstrate that for societies to scale, _rule of law_ and the decentrlization that it enables must be upheld.

+-- todo explain this point more? many different towns and principalities share the same common law but this enables a decentralized nature as they have freedom of association; you can pop to any random starbucks without needing to be part of the guild, etc, etc. --

+In the past it may have been possible for a family of monkeys or even a paleolithic tribe to survive thanks to top down micromanagement, and the desire for these old ways are sure to exist in the minds of would-be troop leaders of today.
+But history has shown that large societies cannot be sustainably micromanaged; civilization-scale human action is chaotic, and far too complex to measure let alone predict or interfere with without unforseen conceuqnces.
+Centrally planned economies always result in catastrophe; decentralization, a form of horizontal scaling, is the _only_ way for socities to florish at scale.

+What is true for societies is also true for those novel sociotechnological systems known as blockchains; _decentralize or die_.

 ### Escaping The Gravity Well of Centralization

-Centralization is lot like gravity; it is a force constantly tugging on social systems, and without anything to push back, without checks & balances or the correct incentive structures in place, organizations devolve into a default state of _might makes right_; a chimp-like authoritarian heirarchy.

-Civilization provides the antitode to this "return to monke" existance in the form of anti-entropic procedures and systems that can form complex social heirarchies that are based not on muscle but on merit.

-Incentive structures, like bamboo holding up a tent, have the ability to, if placed correctly, overcome the gravity of centralization.
-By

-The original blockchain, Bitcoin is an example an example of e

-In the case of blockchains, these pieces of bamboo can be cleverly placed to create much more elaborate an exciting structures that would otherwise collapse inwards.

-When a project attempts to construct a tent with just two of the three key elements, it might hold up for a while, but even the mildest breeze from external forces threatern to cause the house of cards to tumble.

-The Tripod of Developers, Miners and Holders keeps things in check, and they prop each other up in cincentive structures to ensure the whole system is far more rigid and _secure_.

-Why you can't have decentralization in half measures, and it must be built to last over rtime.
-The mistake of proof of stake systems is that they have, on paper, a system that can last a lifetime,

-_image of someone about to place final card on house of cards and it falls_
+The original blockchain, Bitcoin, is one of the purest examples of a system that strategically placed incentives in a way that created a virtulous circle of contribution and profit from and to it's various stakeholders, including miners, traders, holders, developers, and other infrastructure providers.
+Miners provide security and get rewarded in Bitcoin, which only has value if the network is useful thanks to developers and other providers maintaining the protocol and building out infrastructure, facilitated by traders providing liquidity and investors speculating and funding projects.

+Like struts holding up the base of a tower, these well-placed incentives rely on each other for support, and together, as long as they are correctly distributed, can yeild a new structure greater than the sum of their parts, and can overcome the centralizing forces of gravity, potentially for millenia.

+The blueprint introduced by Bitcoin was also used by many other cryptocurrencies including Ethereum, which largely copied the fundamentals, tweaked some variables, and (brilliantly) added a turing complete virtual machine.
+Much like an architectural blueprint, encoding the structure of a real world building, it would be seemingly unwise to remove one or more of the struts that was critical to keeping the structure from collapsing in on itself into a centralized mess.

+If a project wants to survive long term, it must have enough of these necessary incentive structure struts.
+If Bitcoin is a study tripod made of Miners, Developers and Traders, by sawing off one of these legs, switching to Proof of Stake and firing the miners, the result is a two-legged barstool; one that can possibly straddled for a while, but even the faintest breeze will cause it to become a dangerous liability.

+### Decentralization Maximalism

+Centralization, like gravity, is constantly pulling and looking for any weakness in a structure to push it to breaking point.
+For a system to overcome this force long term, it must ensure that there is no central point of failure that can be exploited, which often means designing rhobust countermeasures that constantly push back against centralization.

+Because of this, there is very little point having decentralization in half measures; a chain is only as strong as it's weakest link, and a blockchain is only as decentralized as it's most centralized point.
+For this reason, _all_ parts of a blockchain project, both technically and socially, must strive for decentralization maximalism.

 So how do you dedign a blockchain that is able to withstand the forces of cetnralization?